 - Public Health Analysis: The public health analysis (PHA) will demonstrate the student's capacity for quality writing and should provide evidence of a thorough understanding of a specific field of study within public health.
 The PHA is a substantive review and discussion of the body of knowledge in a selected field of public health.
 The PHA should demonstrate a comprehensive awareness of the literature in a specific field.
 The report should thoroughly and completely address the project undertaken.
 The final report should be presented to the faculty advisor by the appropriate deadline.
 Examples of acceptable PHAs are as follows: comprehensive or systematic literature reviews, meta-analysis, or secondary data analysis.
 The PHA should cover a broad topic and not be too focused on a specific case study.

-- Thesis: Among the options to fulfill the culminating experience requirement in GHSD, the master's level thesis requires the highest level of commitment from the student.
+- Thesis: Among the options to fulfill the culminating experience requirement in GHMP, the master's level thesis requires the highest level of commitment from the student.
 The thesis will demonstrate the student's capacity for quality research and should provide evidence of mastery of a specific field of study within public health.
 Potential topics should be framed in terms of a question to be asked, a problem to explore, or a set of hypotheses to be tested.
 The thesis should also demonstrate a comprehensive awareness of the literature in a specific field.
 As such, the thesis should only be considered by the most advanced masters-level students, and requires the advance approval of a faculty thesis committee, which must certify that the student is perceived to be capable of successfully completing it.

-The Department of Global Health Systems and Development requires a period of practical training (the Practicum) of a minimum of 250 hours, usually in the summer between the second and third semesters (for those enrolling in fall).
+The Department of Global Health Management and Policy requires a period of practical training (the Practicum) of a minimum of 250 hours, usually in the summer between the second and third semesters (for those enrolling in fall).
 The practicum provides students with experience in an actual health delivery or development setting, program or project, in which students apply the knowledge and skills acquired in their coursework to practical settings.
 The specific outline and reporting requirements of the practicum are detailed in the SPHTM field practicum handbook.

 Medical Organizations and Systems Faculty